alexkarlssonn/XC-Analyzer/README.md

 [ ] Remove spaces from search fields before sending request (maybe? think about it some more..)
 [ ] For all API Calls: On success when they print the success message, they should include the request in that message
 [ ] Basically what the point above said, but make sure the server prints out relevant, helpfull and accurate messages
 [ ] When a 404 not found occurs and that specific error page gets sent back, make sure its not sent back with the status code 200 like it is now
+[ ] Try to remove as much javascript logic as possible from the frontend.
+As much as possible should be constructed at the backend before sending the resources to the client, since the server is much faster then the browser.
+And it also reduces unnecessary requests/responses between the client and server.

 BUGS: